AliBasicCoder/super-svelte-router/README.md

 loading is an option to display a component while the lazy-loaded component is loading or failed loading

-the router will pass the following props:
+[routerStore](#routerstore) value will have these properties:

 - loadingStatus
-  represents the status of loading if 0 component is still loading if -1 loading failed
+  a string that represents the status of loading if `pending` component is still loading if `error` loading failed
 - error (optional)
   represents an error happened while loading component
 - params